2017 Long Island Music Hall Of Fame Scholarship Winners Announced

 LONG ISLAND MUSIC HALL OF FAME SCHOLARSHIP WINNERS ANNOUNCED

-June 27, 2017 (MELVILLE, NY) – Long Island Music Hall of Fame (LIMHoF) is proud to announce the winners of the 2017 LIMHoF Scholarship Program.
+June 27, 2017 (MELVILLE, NY) – Long Island Music and Entertainment Hall of Fame (LIMHoF) is proud to announce the winners of the 2017 LIMHoF Scholarship Program.
 Each year, LIMHoF grants thousands of dollars in music scholarships to students graduating in Long Island, Brooklyn and/or Queens who have shown an interest in pursuing a career in music.
 This year, four scholarships were awarded.

 “Every year we become more impressed with the scholarship applications we receive from the young, up-and-coming talent on Long Island,” said LIMHoF Education Chairman, Tom Needham.
 “We’re thrilled to have the opportunity to once again assist in supporting the education of those students who are pursuing a future in music by supporting their music education.”

 Sierra Wojtczack recently graduated from Baldwin High School.
 Wojtczak has distinguished herself as a cellist, vocalist and composer.
 She is a member of the local chapter of Tri-M Honor Society and was selected to be a member of the New York Conference All State Mixed Chorus in 2016.
 Wojtczack received honorable recognition from New York State School Music Association(NYSSMA) for a symphony that she composed, rehearsed, and conducted at their Fall Honors Concert in 2015.